Albanian Alps Tour – Hiking tour from Theth to Valbona

 The mountain villages of Theth and Valbona do not offer a large supermarket, where you can buy snacks.
 Therefore, it is best to buy some snacks and supplies before your trip.

 You can shop for snacks and supplies in Shkoder city, before your hiking trip starts.
 Shkoder is a large city in the North of Albania.
 The city is the starting point of all Albanian Alps tours.
 From Shkoder, you can either travel to the Theth village.
-Or you can travel to the Lake Koman ferry, and travel onwards to the Valbone village afterwards.
+Or you can travel to the Lake Koman ferry, and travel onward to the Valbone village afterwards.

 However, during the day on the trail, you will need some fruits, nuts, crackers and candy.
 Moreover, it is smart to bring some extra food, just in case you do not like the Albanian style food at the guest house.